-In a traditional kitchen, the trick is to balance the impact of the shade you choose with the interest provided by objects that are on show.
-The variations in the finish of floors, cupboards and worktops need to be considered too, so that each element isn’t fighting for attention.
-Think of them as a single palette in order to create a space that’s both balanced and individual.
+In a traditional kitchen, the trick is to balance the impact of the shade you choose with the objects on display.
+Floors, cupboards and worktops should work together to create an overall impact, rather than fighting for attention with one another.
+Think of your kitchen as a single palette to create a space that is both balanced and individual.

-Most traditional kitchens have a large number of items on display and a subtle colour scheme provides a suitably understated backdrop.
-Paler shades can make a space seem bigger and less vibrant hues seem more fitting to a traditional look, giving a timeless feel.
-Many paint companies offer a ‘heritage’ range of colours which are particularly useful if you’re looking for a bolder shade to use as an accent.
-Try painting an alcove or reviving a tired table or a group of mis-matched chairs with a historically authentic hue.
+Most traditional kitchens have a large number of items on display (read more on storage in a traditional kitchen), with a subtle colour scheme working as a suitably understated backdrop.
+Paler shades can make any space seem bigger, and less vibrant hues seem more fitting to a traditional look, giving a timeless feel.
+The word backdrop is key though; you can add splashes of colour and still keep things traditional.